 Our main priority is to offer clear support and guidance to help with the understandable stress of taking any of the Equivalency Tests.
-The online revision sessions help you prepare for any of the tests and includes a one-to-one individual session with the tutor, ideal for personalised final revision.
+The online revision sessions help you prepare for any of the tests.
 Taking these tests should be regarded as a positive opportunity to realise your ambitions to become a fully qualified, professional teacher.

 The following sections cover the key aspects of the Prestolee SCITT’s programme for Equivalency Testing: the fees and schedule for the tests and online tuition, the procedures necessary for tests to be completed with online invigilation and details of the three different tests.

 If you are not able to join our online revision sessions or feel that, with some self-revision, your subject knowledge is already sufficient, we offer standalone GCSE Equivalency Tests in English, Mathematics and Science.

 The cost of the standalone test is £95 per subject.
 If you are unsuccessful in passing the test in the first instance you will have one further opportunity to resist at no extra cost.

 Our full support package offers 1.5 hour long online tutor-led revision sessions for each subject.
 These are held over four consecutive weeks in preparation for your Equivalency Test.
 These sessions are held remotely via Zoom and cover both subject content and question practise.